-Brendan Gleeson married Mary Wheldon in 1982 in Dublin, where they live and raised their four children.
-Two of their children, Domhnall and Brian have followed in their fathers’ footsteps.
+Brendan Gleeson married Mary Wheldon in 1982 in Dublin, where they lived and raised their four children.
+Two of their children, Domhnall and Brian, have followed in their fathers’ footsteps.

 Irish-German Actor Michael Fassbender was born in Germany, moving to Killarney with his family at two years of age.

-Fassbender has been featured in many movies from 300 (2006), an epic historical drama about Spartan war, to Hunger (2008), portraying Bobby Sands an Irish republican who went on hunger strike, to Tarantino’s WWII drama Inglourious Basterds (2009).
+Fassbender has been featured in many movies, from 300 (2006), an epic historical drama about Spartan warriors, and Hunger (2008), portraying Bobby Sands, an Irish republican who went on hunger strike, to Tarantino’s WWII drama Inglourious Basterds (2009).

-Fassbender is a prominent character in the superhero genre, playing a younger version of Ian McKellen’s Magneto in 4 movies in the X-men franchise, and is often seen as one of the constant highlights of a movie saga that has its fair share of highs and lows.
+Fassbender is a prominent character in the superhero genre, playing a younger version of Ian McKellen’s Magneto across 4 movies in the X-men franchise.
+He is often seen as one of the constant highlights of the movie saga, which has its fair share of highs and lows.

-Colin has recently starred as notorious Batman villain The Penguin in ‘The Batman’ (2022), with rumours that he will be continuing his performance of the iconic character in a spin off HBO series focusing on the Penguin himself.
-Farrell looks unrecognisable as the iconic villain and was highly praised for his interpretation of the character.
+Colin has recently starred as notorious Batman villain The Penguin in ‘The Batman’ (2022), with rumours that he will be continuing his performance of the iconic character in a spin-off HBO series focusing on the Penguin himself.
+Farrell looked unrecognisable as the iconic villain and was highly praised for his interpretation of the character.

-Belfast born actor Kenneth Branagh is a prominent actor, director, producer and screenwriter.
-His contribution to film is evidently not just for his acting, as he was the first person to be nominated for an Academy Award in 8 different categories.
+Belfast-born Kenneth Branagh is a prominent actor, director, producer, and screenwriter.
+His contribution to film is evident, not just in his acting, as he was the first person to be nominated for an Academy Award in 8 different categories.

-His filmography is full of Shakespearian works, starring in and directing in Henry V (1989), Much Ado About Nothing (1993), and Hamlet (1996) as well as featuring in Otello (1994), to name just a few.
+His filmography is full of Shakespearian works, starring in and directing in Henry V (1989), Much Ado About Nothing (1993), and Hamlet (1996), as well as featuring in Otello (1994), to name just a few of his best roles.

-Branagh’s contribution to not just acting, but cinema as a whole, makes him a worthy contender for a top spot on our list.
+Recently, Kenneth Branagh has been cast alongside Cillian Murphy, Robert Downey Jr., and Florence Pugh in Christopher Nolan’s Oppenheimer (2023).
+Branagh’s contribution to not just acting but cinema as a whole makes him a worthy contender for a top spot on our list.

 Richard Harris was an Irish actor and singer born in Limerick in 1930.